jhonoryza/blog/_posts/2016-05-08-install-ruby-on-ubuntu.markdown

 ---
 layout: post
-title:  "Install ruby on Ubuntu"
+title:  "install ruby on ubuntu"
 date:   2016-05-08 18:36:16 +0000
-categories: news
+categories: linux
 ---

 I found that this is the easy and simple way to install ruby on your machine If you’re using Ubuntu 14.04 (Trusty) or newer then you can add the package repository like this: